capeman29/TMinUI/README.md

 - the release files are separated and dedicated for each platform (WIP)
 - all cores moved to the same system directory as BASE cores (which should be better for retroarch)
 - all core launchers moved to SDCARD/Emus folders as EXTRAS

+Install process on RG35XX:
+flash an sdcard with the TF1.img (please follow official MinUI instructions) then unzip the rg35xx release file in the root.
+Don't forget to copy the file dmenu.bin in the misc directory.

+Install process on Miyoo Mini Plus: format an sdcard in Fat32 then unzip the content of the miyoo mini release file in the root of the sdcard.

+Upgrade process (both devices):
+Even if theorically updating an existing MinUI or FinUI would be possible it is recommended to install MyMinUI from scratch.
+To update a previous MyMinUI sdcard just copy the file MinUI.zip file in the root of the sdcard then reboot the device.
+It is usually not needed unzipping the whole release file as if not made carefully You would lose existing roms/bios/saves, etc... in doubt choose merge instead of replace folders.

 # MinUI